Ti-03/Ti-03.github.io/README.md

 <h1>My portfolio as windows XP :P </h1>
-You can see it here : https://ti-03.github.io/ <br>
+<h3>using HTML & CSS and some lines of JS</h3>
-I made it as training when I was bored
+I made it as training when I was bored :P feel free to browse it : https://ti-03.github.io/ <br>